autograms/autograms/docs/index.md

 By representing a chatbot as a continuously running program, AutoGRAMS enables you to precisely control the prompts and memory at different points in the conversation.
 Decisions made during conversations directly influence the program’s execution path, variables persist as the chatbot’s memory, and conversations seamlessly adapt based on the program’s current state.

-We invite you to join the [AutoGRAMS community on discord](https://discord.gg/7U3pP75C) to learn more and get support with building chatbots.

 ## Introduction